triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 #### Crossfade effect

-I have various devices in my house that display nice images full screen and crossfade them, like the [Meta Portal TV](https://www.meta.com/gb/portal/products/portal-tv/) (discontinued but was and is still a brilliant product), and the [Google TV Streamer](https://store.google.com/gb/product/google_tv_streamer?hl=en-GB) (not yet discontinued but Google so probably discontinued by the time you read this).
+I have various devices in my house that display nice images full screen and crossfade them, like the [Meta Portal TV](https://www.meta.com/gb/portal/products/portal-tv/) (discontinued but was and is still a brilliant product), and the [Google TV Streamer](https://store.google.com/gb/product/google_tv_streamer?hl=en-GB) (not yet discontinued but Google, so probably discontinued by the time you read this).

 Not being sure exactly what the animation mechanic was, I recorded a video of an image transition on my Google TV Streamer, and played it back in slow motion.
 It looked like the two images are animating their opacity in opposite directions, against a black background.
 Sounds good, let's do that.
 First, some simple HTML: